chinapedia/wikipedia.abstract.en/Page/Karachi.md

 Higher

-Anilk0018.jpg is one of Karachi's second oldest university, and dates from 1887.]]
+is one of Karachi's second oldest university, and dates from 1887.]]
 Karachi is home to several major public universities.
 Karachi's first public university's date from the British colonial era.
 The Sindh Madressatul Islam founded in 1885, was granted university status in 2012.
 Establishment of the Sindh Madressatul Islam was followed by the establishment of the D. J. Sindh Government Science College in 1887, and the institution was granted university status in 2014.
 The Nadirshaw Edulji Dinshaw University of Engineering and Technology (NED), was founded in 1921, and is Pakistan's oldest institution of higher learning.
 The Dow University of Health Sciences was established in 1945, and is now one of Pakistan's top medical research institutions.

 The University of Karachi, founded in 1951, is Pakistan's largest university with a student population of 24,000.
 The Institute of Business Administration (IBA), founded in 1955, is the oldest business school outside of North America and Europe, and was set up with technical support from the Wharton School and the University of Southern California.
 The Dawood University of Engineering and Technology, which opened in 1962, offers degree programmes in petroleum, gas, chemical, and industrial engineering.
 The Pakistan Navy Engineering College (PNEC), operated by the Pakistan Navy, is associated with the National University of Sciences and Technology (NUST) in Islamabad.

 Karachi is also home to numerous private universities.
 The Aga Khan University, founded in 1983, is Karachi's oldest private educational institution, and is one of Pakistan's most prestigious medical schools.
 The Indus Valley School of Art and Architecture was founded in 1989, and offers degree programmes in arts and architectural fields.
 Hamdard University is the largest private university in Pakistan with faculties including Eastern Medicine, Medical, Engineering, Pharmacy, and Law.
 The National University of Computer and Emerging Sciences (NUCES-FAST), one of Pakistan's top universities in computer education, operates two campuses in Karachi.
 Sir Syed University of Engineering and Technology (SSUET) offers degree programmes in biomedical, electronics, telecom and computer engineering.
 Karachi Institute of Economics & Technology (KIET) has two campuses in Karachi.
 The Shaheed Zulfiqar Ali Bhutto Institute of Science and Technology (SZABIST), founded in 1995 by former Prime Minister Benazir Bhutto, operates a campus in Karachi.

 -   Iqra University
--   Habib UniversityHabib_University_3.jpg is a liberal arts college in Karachi.]]
+-   Habib University is a liberal arts college in Karachi.]]
 -   Dow University
 -   Jinnah Medical and Dental College
 -   Jinnah Sindh Medical University